danimart1991/node-red-nodes/node-red-sonarr-api/README.md

 Get an _Array_ of all the episodes stored in the _Sonarr_ database.
 The **Id** of a series must be included as a parameter to obtain only the episodes of that series.

+### Get Episode File/s

+Get an _Array_ of all the episode files stored in the _Sonarr_ database.
+The **Id** of a series must be included as a parameter to obtain only the episode files of that series.

 ## Author

 [Daniel Martin Gonzalez](https://danielmartingonzalez.com)